ccomkhj/ImageDatasetManager/readme.md

 # Datumaro-GUI

 Datumaro-GUI is a graphical user interface (GUI) built with Streamlit to make working with computer vision datasets using Datumaro easier and more intuitive.
-This project aims to provide an easy-to-use interface for registering and merging annotations.
+This project aims to provide an easy-to-use interface for registering, merging, and filtering annotations.

 ## Features

 - **Register new datasets**: Upload and process images and annotations to create new datasets.
 - **Merge datasets**: Combine existing datasets with new data and split them into training and validation sets.
+- **Filter annotations**: Apply custom filters to datasets to extract specific data based on conditions.
 - **AWS S3 Integration**: Load existing datasets from S3 and upload the processed datasets back to S3.

 ## Project Structure